Important Announcement About 2014 Summer & Fall Co-ops

 $20.00 in advance or $25.00 at the door.
 All proceeds will go to a local LHBT Youth Organization in Philadelphia.

-Sponsored by Drexel Law Republicans and ACS
+Sponsored by the Kline School of Law Republicans and ACS

 A CONVERSATION ABOUT DISABILITY LAW